-- a.
+a.
 This section of the document describes some optional data qualification strategies that may be used when analytical uncertainty can be estimated from laboratory control samples.
 These strategies will be applicable when matrix interference and sample heterogeneity are not significant components of the analytical uncertainty or when it is desirable to establish a lower bound for the total uncertainty.
-Laboratory uncertainty is estimated from the laboratory's inhouse statistical warning and control limits for LCS recoveries.
-If representative matrix spike warning and control limits are available, it is recommended that these limits be used instead of the LCS limits.
-The use of matrix spike warning and control will result in better estimates of the uncertainty (e.g., since LCS limits do not account for the uncertainty associated with matrix effects).
-However, it should be noted that representative matrix spike recovery limits are not typically available from environmental production laboratories and must be generated on a project-specific basis.
-(Refer to Chapter 12 for additional information.) - b.
-When an analytical result is being compared to a decision limit, it may be useful (e.g., for the purposes of data qualification) to estimate an upper or lower confidence limit for the result.
-If there is significant analytical bias (i.e., the percent recovery for the LCS is statistically different from 100%), the result can be corrected for bias prior to estimating confidence limits.
+Laboratory uncertainty is estimated from in- house statistical warning and control limits for LCS recoveries.
+If representative MS warning and control limits are available, it is recommended that these limits be used instead of the LCS limits.
+The use of MS warning and control will result in better estimates of the uncertainty (e.g., since LCS limits do not account for the uncertainty associated with matrix effects).
+However, it should be noted that representative MS recovery limits are not typically available from environmental production laboratories and must be generated on a project- specific basis.
+(Refer to Chapter 12 for additional information.)

+b.
+When an analytical result is being compared with a PAL, it may be useful (e.g., for the purposes of data qualification) to estimate an upper or lower confidence limit for the result if there is significant analytical bias (i.e., the percent recovery for the LCS is statistically different from 100%), the result can be corrected for bias prior to estimating confidence limits.
 Since low bias is more common than high bias for environmental analyses (e.g., for extractable organic compounds) and is more likely to adversely impact data quality than high bias, only low bias will be addressed.
-Upper confidence limits (UCLs) will be approximated by correcting for low bias and taking random error into account.
-The upper confidence limits will then be compared to project action levels to qualify results.
+Upper confidence limits (UCLs) for sample results will be approximated by correcting for low bias and taking random error into account.
+The upper confidence limits will then be compared with PALs to qualify results.
 This strategy will constitute a relatively conservative approach for risk-based applications.